 In 2019, a few months into my new job, I was accepted into the MPH program at CSUSM.
 I was elated, finally, I could take the first step I’d been wanting to take to help join the fight to eliminate Hep C.

 So it turns out working full time, and doing an accelerated masters program at the same time, is a quite time-intensive and stressful.
 Doing this during the pandemic, was even more challenging, let alone when my thesis topic is the pandemic.
-Between the panic attacks, depression, shoulder dislocations, optical migraines, a bout of cellulitis, my thesis Chair having a reaction to the vaccine and going out on medical leave a month before my defense, the process itself is also a story for another time.
+Between the panic attacks, depression, shoulder dislocations, optical migraines, a bout of cellulitis, my thesis Chair having to go out on medical leave a month before my defense, the process itself is also a story for another time.
 But regardless of all of these things, healthy pacing and preparedness, and peer support helped me carry on.

 On April 28, 2021, I successfully defended my thesis.
 (I can’t show ya it though, I emgargoed it, so I can publish it.) and on May 22nd, I will begin my renewed birth in life.